-- Rent a kayak to paddle about the islands, or take a boat tour to visit the many bird and marine colonies on the islands further from shore.
+- Rent a kayak to paddle about the islands, or take a boat tour to visit the many birds and marine colonies on the islands further from shore.
 Several tour agencies offer river and sea kayaking adventures.

 - The Museo Regional de Aurelio Bórquez Canobra, also called the Museo Chilote or Regional Museum, displays a fine array of ethnographic and historical items, photographs, and folkloric representations.
 Art, maps and scale models of the various churches are particularly interesting.
-The giftshop offers woolens, carvings and pottery, as do some of the local shops.
+The gift shop offers woolens, carvings, and pottery, as do some of the local shops.

 - CONAF Visitor Center for the display of flora and fauna, Hulliche exhibits, early mining industry and local folkore.

 - The Museo Artesanal in a traditional Chilote house exhibits farm implements, and household artifacts.
 Note the fireplace in the middle of the floor.
 With reed filled walls, many houses burned.